 Click here to see the class timetable.

 Held in a circuit format, this class incorporates gentle upper and lower body weights with abdominal, core strength, balance and flexibility exercises.
-It is the perfect way to gently introduce your body to regular exercise routine and is suitable for all levels of fitness and mobility.
+It is the perfect way to gently introduce your body into a regular exercise routine and is suitable for all levels of fitness and mobility.

 Your body learns what you teach it!
-This low impact class used bands and hand weights to teach postural awareness and improve your functional core strength while balancing and aligning the spine.
-The use of bouncing balls helps improve co-cordination and makes for an enjoyable and energizing class.
+This low impact class uses bands and hand weights to teach postural awareness and improve your functional core strength while balancing and aligning the spine.
+The use of bouncing balls helps improve coordination and makes for an enjoyable and energising class.

 Stretch N Balance

 Increase your body awareness by improving your balance and posture.
 This class aims to develop flexibility and strength through flowing movements, integrated breathing and relaxation.
-This class is perfect to refresh and rejuvenate the body.
+This class is just perfect to refresh and renew the body.

 - Improved bone density and the reduction in incidence of osteoporosis